grafana/grafana/docs/sources/shared/alerts/mute-timings-vs-silences.md

 ## Mute timings vs silences

-[Mute timings](ref:shared-mute-timings) and [silences](ref:shared-silences) are distinct methods to supress notifications.
+[Mute timings](ref:shared-mute-timings) and [silences](ref:shared-silences) are distinct methods to suppress notifications.
 They do not prevent alert rules from being evaluated or stop alert instances from appearing in the user interface; they only prevent notifications from being created.

 The following table highlights the key differences between mute timings and silences.